magentabusiness/magentabusiness.github.io/docs/trendz/guide/detect-anomalies-in-heat-pumps.md

 * add `send email` rule node after `toEmail` node and connect it with `Successfull` relation.
 * Save rule chain.

-With this configuration ThingsBoard will send notification to the maintenance team once anomaly was detected in heat pumps behavior.
+With this configuration IoT Hub will send notification to the maintenance team once anomaly was detected in heat pumps behavior.

 {% include images-gallery.html imageCollection="heatpumps-notify-about-anomalies" %}